nadavmatalon/battleships_web/README.md

 	</tr>
 </table>

 ##General Description

 ##See it Live on Heroku

 A live version of the app can be found at:<br>
 http://battleships-web.herokuapp.com

+As I'm using Heroku's free hosting service, the app may take a bit of time to upload (Heroku's giros take time to wake up...), so please be patient.

 ##Browsers